 Watch the Loras College Poll on IPTV

-Tune in to Iowa Public Television's Iowa Press this weekend (June 20-22) to watch special guest Dr. Christopher Budzisz, associate professor of politics and director of the Loras Coll Poll.
-During the segment, Budzisz will discuss the 2014 elections and key races across the state. click here for air times
+Dr. Christopher Budzisz, associate professor of politics and director of the Loras Coll Poll appeared as a special guest on Iowa Public Television's Iowa Press.
+During the segment, Budzisz discussed the 2014 elections and key races across the state. click here to watch the segment

 June 2014 Complete Results